Soho: Recent history

-In early February 2020, parts of an unexploded World War II bomb was discovered by construction workers developing a new mixed residential building in Richmond Mews, near Dean Street.
-Residents, employees, and pedestrians on Richmond Mews, Dean Street, Meard Street and St Anne's Court were evacuated on both the 3rd and 4th of February 2020.
+In early February 2020, parts of an unexploded Second World War bomb was discovered by construction workers developing a new mixed residential building in Richmond Mews, near Dean Street.
+Residents, employees, and pedestrians on Richmond Mews, Dean Street, Meard Street and St Anne's Court were evacuated on both the 3 and 4 February 2020.
 All road junctions connecting to the streets closed during retrieval of the bomb fragments as well.

 Properties

 Theatre and film

 Soho is near the heart of London's theatre area.
-It is home to Soho Theatre, built in 2000 to present new plays and comedy.
+It is home to the Soho Theatre, built in 2000 to present new plays and comedy.

 The Windmill Theatre was based on Great Windmill Street, and was named after a windmill at this location that was demolished in the 18th century.
 It initially opened as the Palais de Luxe in 1910 as a small cinema, but was unable to compete with larger venues and was converted into a theatre by Howard Jones.
 It re-opened in December 1931, but was still unsuccessful.
 In 1932, the general manager Vivian Van Damm introduced a non-stop variety show throughout the afternoon and evening.
 It was famous for its nude tableaux vivants, in which the models had to remain motionless to avoid the censorship laws then in place.
-The theatre claimed that, aside from a compulsory closure between 4 and 16 September 1939, it was the only theatre in London which did not close during World War II, leading to the slogan "We never closed".
+The theatre claimed that, aside from a compulsory closure between 4 and 16 September 1939, it was the only theatre in London which did not close during the Second World War; this led it to use the slogan "We never closed".
 Several prominent comedians including Harry Secombe, Jimmy Edwards and Tony Hancock began their careers at the Windmill.
 It closed on 31 October 1964 and was again turned into a cinema.

 The Raymond Revuebar at No. 11 Walker's Court was a small theatre specialising in striptease and nude dancing.
 It was owned by Paul Raymond and opened in 1958.
-The facade supported a brightly lit sign declaring it to be the "World Centre of Erotic Entertainment."
+The facade supported a brightly lit sign declaring it to be the "World Centre of Erotic Entertainment".
 Raymond subsequently bought the lease of the Windmill and ran it as a "nude entertainment" venue until 1981.
 The upstairs became known as the Boulevard Theatre and in 1980 was adopted as a comedy club called "The Comic Strip" by a small group of alternative comedians including Rik Mayall, Dawn French, Jennifer Saunders, Alexei Sayle and Adrian Edmondson, before they found wider recognition with the series The Comic Strip Presents on Channel 4.
 The name and control of the theatre (but not the property itself) were bought by Raymond's business associate Gérard Simi in 1996.
 The theatre suffered financial difficulties owing to increasing rent, leading to its closure in 2004.
 It became a gay bar and cabaret venue called Too2Much; in 2005, Elton John staged a joint bachelor party there with his longtime partner David Furnish in anticipation of their civil partnership.
 The venue was subsequently renamed to the Soho Revue Bar, but closed in 2009.